-The Practice offers a very wide range of appointments and has a number of doctors for you to see.
+The Practice offers a very wide range of appointments and has several doctors for you to see.
 Every effort is made to see emergency cases the same day and for routine appointments to be available at the earliest possible time.

 Sometimes you will not be able to see the doctor of your choice at the time you want if the doctor is away or already fully booked.
 On these occasions you are welcome to make an appointment with another doctor.